 Pavilion in the Trees(1993)

-by Martin Puryear (1941 - )Lansdowne Glen, Horticulture Center grounds, off North Horticultural Drive, West Fairmount Park
+by Martin Puryear (b.
+1941)Lansdowne Glen, Horticulture Center grounds, off North Horticultural Drive, West Fairmount Park

 A sixty-foot walkway leads across a natural basin to an observation platform – a square deck covered by a latticed canopy – that rises twenty-four feet above the ground.